aeternity/protocol/node/api/channels_api_usage.md

 ```

 ### Initial state
-After both parties have confirmed that the funding is signed - they can proceed
+After both parties have confirmed that the funding is authenticated - they can proceed
 with sending the messages for off-chain updates.
 The inital state is the one
 described in the create transaction.

 #### Open confirmation
-After both parties have co-signed the state update both of them will receive a info for the channel open:
+After both parties have mutually authenticated the state update both of them will receive a info for the channel open:
 ```javascript
 {
   "jsonrpc": "2.0",